My Ideation Process

 Problem Statement #1

-Many restaurants rely on self-directed, unstructured menu training, resulting in inconsistent understanding among servers.
-They need a consistent, engaging digital training solution that ensures all staff receive uniform, high-quality menu training.
+Many restaurants rely on self-directed, unstructured menu training, resulting in varied comprehension among servers.
+They need an engaging training solution that ensures all staff receive consistent & effective menu training.

 Problem Statement #2

 Current methods of communicating menu updates are often disjointed and prone to omissions, leaving staff unprepared.
-Staff needs a unified system to reliably and promptly communicate menu changes and updates to ensure all team members are informed and prepared.
+Staff needs a unified system to communicate menu updates.

 Problem Statement #3

 Current methods of archiving menu information involve creating lengthy paper materials or using software that is not designed for restaurant needs.
-Staff needs a “menu bible” tool to look up specific menu information.
+Staff needs a “Lookup” tool to quickly access menu information that is difficult to remember.

 Visual Design